Laurel Hedging Guide

 The types of Laurel plants we provide are evergreen, providing year round cover and interest.
 Each has a unique set of characteristics that can be utilised to help you achieve a range of gardening goals.
 Cherry Laurel hedging plants are our most popular option, hence its alternate name, the Common Laurel.
 This large Laurel plant is primarily utilised for its thick, large, glossy green leaves, which make an effective privacy screen that reduces wind and noise passing through its dense structure.
 You can purchase this species from 30cm to 3.5m in height allowing you a great choice of sizes and prices and the ability to achieve instant impact from planting day should you so wish.

 For truly instant hedging consider these species which come in ready-grown units for a seamless hedge in an instant.

-For an alternative that combines the screening functionality of Cherry laurel, with colour interest, consider Portuguese Laurel.
-Also known as Prunus lusitanica, the elongated, dark green leaves of this Laurel plant, sit on the end of sleek maroon stems.
+Our ever popular Laurel species - Cherry Laurel, features in this instant hedging range and exhibits a beautifully thick and mature habit with large glossy leaves that really does provide an established looking hedge in an instant.
+For a darker colour interest, consider Portuguese Laurel.
+Also known as Prunus lusitanica, the elongated, dark green leaves of this Laurel plant sit on the end of sleek maroon stems.
 The contrasting colour scheme creates an attractive and exciting Laurel hedge screen.

 Compact Laurel also known as Prunus laurocerasus Otto Luyken, is a small, sturdy plant with dark green leaves that have a lightly shaded underneath.
 It boasts white flowers in spring before displaying shiny, black and red berries in autumn.
 Spotted Laurel, also known as Aucuba japonica Crotonifolia or Japanese Laurel, is famous for its variegated foliage, polished green leaves with gold and yellow splashes.
 Its distinctive foliage is also complimented by small red berries in Summer.